Sonata165/sonata165.github.io/index.md

 <div class="content">
   <img class="image" src="/assets/images/myself.png" alt="Image description">
   <p>
-    I am currently a proud PhD candidate (2nd year) at the School of Computing, National University of Singapore.
+    I am currently a proud PhD candidate (2nd year) in the [Sound and Music Computing Lab](https://smcnus.comp.nus.edu.sg/), School of Computing, National University of Singapore.
 My research centers on solving music information retrieval challenges using machine learning techniques.
 I am particularly interested in the automatic transcription of music and lyrics, as well as lyric generation.
 Prior to joining NUS, I earned my Bachelor's degree in Computer Science with honors from the Harbin Institute of Technology.
     <br> <br>
     Moreover, I am a professional-level violinist and guitarist.
 Please visit the "<a href="/musician">As Musician</a>" page to explore my music portfolio.
 I feel incredibly fortunate to have discovered my passion for music and to have the opportunity to work and conduct research in a music-related field.
 My love for music energizes and motivates me to continually grow and excel in this area.
   </p>